Lightworks: Features

-Use in films and TV series

 History

-OLE Limited was founded in 1989 by Paul Bamborough, Nick Pollock and Neil Harris.
-In 1994 it was sold to Tektronix.
+OLE Limited was founded in 1994 by Paul Bamborough, Nick Pollock and Neil Harris.
+In 1995 it was sold to Tektronix.
 In 1999 it was sold on to the newly formed Lightworks Inc., then owned by Fairlight Japan, and then purchased by Gee Broadcast in May 2004.

 Gee Broadcast ownership, 2004–2009

 Under Gee Broadcast ownership, new product releases resumed with the release of the Lightworks Touch range, and the Alacrity and Softworks ranges for SD & HD editing.
 Softworks offered the Lightworks User Interface and toolset in a software only package for laptops or office workstations.
-Softworks and Alacrity supported mixed formats and resolutions in real time and project output in different resolutions without re-rendering.
 Alacrity supported dual outputs while the same facility was available for Softworks users as an option.

 EditShare ownership, 2009–2020

-In August 2009 the UK and US based company EditShare acquired Gee Broadcast and the Lightworks editing platform from, along with their video server system GeeVS.
+In August 2009, the UK and US based company EditShare acquired Gee Broadcast and the Lightworks editing platform from, along with their video server system GeeVS.

 At the annual convention of the National Association of Broadcasters, NAB Show, on 11 April 2010, EditShare announced that they plan to transform Lightworks into Lightworks Open Source.
 It was presented at IBC in Amsterdam September 2010.

 On 9 November 2010, EditShare announced that Lightworks would be downloadable on 29 November of the same year, at first exclusively for the users who had registered during the initial announcement, but subsequently publishing the software as "public beta".

 EditShare planned the release of the open source version in Q4 of 2011, after they finished code review.
 They plan to make money from proprietary plugins offered in their associated online shop, including plugins needed to access professional video formats.
 Shortly before the scheduled release date of 29 November 2011, EditShare announced that an open source release of the software would be temporarily delayed, but did not announce a new release date.
 The announcement noted that they were not yet satisfied with the stability of the new version.